Norman Rogers Drive – Transportation Network Improvements

 Reductions are limited to specific locations required to accommodate these safety features.
 Many of the changes occur in areas where parking is already prohibited through signage or operational restrictions, particularly near intersections and school frontages.
 The design formalizes and reinforces these existing restrictions through physical measures that improve sight lines and crossing safety.

-Illegal parking in these locations has created visibility and access concerns for pedestrians, including schoolchildren.
+Illegal parking in these locations has created visibility and access concerns for pedestrians, including school children.
 The proposed curb extensions and clearly defined parking areas help prevent unsafe stopping and parking behaviours that compromise safety.

 These adjustments are necessary to implement funded pedestrian safety and traffic calming measures within the existing right-of-way.